-Black box testing involves testing a software system in which only the input and output are known, but it is not known how the output is produced.
+Black box testing involves testing a software system in which we know only the input, but we do not see how the output gets produced.

 What is functional testing?

-Functional testing is one type of black box testing.
+Functional testing is one type of black-box testing.
 It consists of testing functions by feeding them input and evaluating the output.
-The inner workings of a program is rarely considered.
+However, there is rare consideration for the inner workings of a program.

 What is regression testing?

-Regression testing is used in two ways and common to these is the idea of reusing old tests.
+There are two ways to use regression testing, and familiar to these is the idea of reusing old tests.

-- It is used to make sure that a fix does what it’s supposed to do.
+- To ensure that a fix does what it’s supposed to do.

-- It is used to make sure that a fix doe not compromise the overall integrity of a program.
+- To make sure that a fix doe not compromise the overall integrity of a program.

 What is acceptance testing?

-Acceptance testing or otherwise User Acceptance Testing (UAT) is the type of testing performed by end users and/or stakeholders of a piece of software.
-It mainly tends to focus on validation type testing.
+Acceptance testing or otherwise User Acceptance Testing (UAT) is the type of testing performed by end-users or stakeholders of a piece of software.
+It mainly tends to focus on validation-type testing.

 What is the difference between validation and verification?

-According to the IEEE Standard Glossary of Software Engineering Terminology (Std 610.12-1990) validation is defined as follows.
+The IEEE Standard Glossary of Software Engineering Terminology (Std 610.12-1990) defines validation as below.

 On the other hand, the same standard defines verification as follows.